 First things first, you may be interested in the idea of midsized companies.
 They are placed right between small local teams and worldwide multinational corporations.
 In other words, midsized brands represent the main development stage for almost any company.
 Looking at numbers, Gartner experts define medium business as a corporation with 100 to 999 employees and/or $50 million to $1 billion in annual revenue.

 In the USA, the local Department of Commerce uses formal standards to define the size for each specific industry.
-These standards are based on a number of employees, annual revenue, and NAICS codes.
+These standards are based on the number of employees and annual revenue.
 For example, if you are an owner in a towing firm, then you should look for rules in the Motor Vehicle Towing category.
 It specifies that a business must have $7.5 million to $1 billion in revenue to be considered as a midsized team.
 This sector doesn’t have rules for employees.
 Simultaneously, a record company requires at least 250 employees to become a medium-sized team, while magazine publishers must hire at least 1000 workers.

 - Relatively small teams.
 Medium corporations don’t exceed 1,000 staff members so they have simpler HR systems but should rely on more skilled employees.